mzazon/awesome-cloud-projects/aws/arm-graviton-workloads/arm-graviton-workloads.md

 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of ARM architecture and container technologies
 4. Familiarity with application performance benchmarking concepts
-5. Estimated cost: $15-25 for running instances during the 2-3 hour exercise
+5. Estimated cost: $20-35 for running instances during the 3-hour exercise

 > **Note**: Graviton instances are available in most AWS regions.
 Verify availability in your preferred region before starting.
 For detailed information about Graviton performance characteristics, see the [AWS Graviton Performance Testing Guide](https://docs.aws.amazon.com/whitepapers/latest/aws-graviton-performance-testing/different-ways-to-implement-your-test.html).